 Extended to lions, tigers, etc. c.
 1600.
 As a term of contempt for a woman, from early 13c.
 Slang sense of "prostitute" is from at least c.
 1400.
 Slang sense of "fellow, guy," is from 1920, originally in African-American vernacular; narrower sense of "jazz enthusiast" is recorded from 1931.

-Cat's paw (1769, but cat's foot in the same sense, 1590s) refers to old folk tale in which the monkey tricks the cat into pawing chestnuts from a fire; the monkey gets the nuts, the cat gets a burnt paw.
-Cat bath "hurried or partial cleaning" is from 1935 (Middle English had cat-likked "licked clean").
+Cat's paw (1769, but cat's foot in the same sense, 1590s) refers to the old folk tale in which the monkey tricks the cat into pawing chestnuts from a fire; the monkey gets the roasted nuts, the cat gets a burnt paw.
 Cat burglar is from 1907, so called for stealth.
 Cat-witted "small-minded, obstinate, and spiteful" (1670s) deserved to survive.
 For Cat's meow, cat's pajamas, see bee's knees.
 For let the cat out of the bag, see bag (n.).

 Web design and development by MaoningTech.